Otto Penzler

-Otto Penzler (born July 8, 1942) is a German-born American editor of mystery fiction, and proprietor of The Mysterious Bookshop in New York City.
+Otto Penzler (born July 8, 1942) is an American editor of mystery fiction, and proprietor of The Mysterious Bookshop in New York City.

 Biography

 Born in Germany to a German-American mother and a German father, Penzler moved to The Bronx at age five after the death of his father.
 Penzler graduated from the University of Michigan, having studied English literature.

-He is the co-author the "Encyclopedia of Mystery and Detection" for which he won an Edgar Award in 1977.
+He is the co-author of the Encyclopedia of Mystery and Detection for which he won an Edgar Award in 1977.
 He also wrote 101 Greatest Movies of Mystery and Suspense (2000).
 For The New York Sun, he wrote The Crime Scene, a popular weekly mystery fiction column that ran for five years.
 He has worked with authors including Elmore Leonard, Nelson DeMille, Joyce Carol Oates, Sue Grafton, Mary Higgins Clark, Stanley Ellin, Robert Crais, Michael Connelly, James Lee Burke and Thomas H. Cook.

 He founded The Mysterious Press, a publishing house devoted entirely to mystery and crime fiction, in 1975.
 Among the authors it published (works published in America for the first time, not reprints) are Eric Ambler, Kingsley Amis, Isaac Asimov, Robert Bloch, James M. Cain, Raymond Chandler, Jerome Charyn, Len Deighton, Stanley Ellin, James Ellroy, Patricia Highsmith, P. D. James, H. R. F. Keating, Peter Lovesey, Ed McBain, Ross Macdonald, Marcia Muller, Ellis Peters, Ruth Rendell, Mickey Spillane, Ross Thomas, Donald E. Westlake and Cornell Woolrich.
 In the 1980s it was publishing more than 100 books a year and the imprint was affiliated with major publishers in England (Century-Hutchinson-Arrow), Japan (Hayakwa Publishing), Italy (Mondadori) and Sweden (Bra Bocker).
 The Mysterious Book Club became a division of the Book of the Month Club and Mysterious Audios an imprint with Dove Audio.

 After selling The Mysterious Press to Warner Books in 1989, he created an Otto Penzler Books imprint for Macmillan (later Scribner).
 He moved the imprint to Carroll & Graf, then to Harcourt (later Houghton Mifflin Harcourt).
 He also established the Otto Penzler Books imprint in London, first with Quercus, then with Atlantic/Corvus, now with Head of Zeus.
 He reacquired The Mysterious Press name from Hachette in 2009; it was an imprint at Grove Atlantic until 2021, when it became an independent imprint as part of Penzler Publishers.

 In 2011, he founded MysteriousPress.com, a publishing house devoted to electronic books featuring such authors as James Ellroy, Donald E. Westlake, Ellery Queen, Joseph Wambaugh, Ross Macdonald, Charlotte MacLeod and many others.